Get Taylor Swift front row seats, or buy this instead

-Taylor Swift fans worldwide shelled out millions of dollars for tickets to the singer’s Eras Tour, assuming they could log into Ticketmaster.
+Earlier this week, Taylor Swift fans worldwide swarmed to snag high-dollar tickets to the singer’s upcoming Eras Tour, assuming they could log into Ticketmaster.

 According to Vivid Seats, a front-row seat to one of Swift’s Los Angeles shows at SoFi Stadium could cost you as much as $11,000 before fees.
 Instead of spending that money on one fun night (by yourself), you could enjoy 11,000 cans of refeshing Arizona Iced Tea.